 Seed beads on raw deer hide, 2020.

-This piece is a dedication to all Indigenous women whose bodies have been victimized by settler violence and is a response of refusal to the colonial domination of our bodies.
-Using the foundation of a waist corset (a western garment used as a colonial mechanism to reinforce settler distinctions between civilized and uncivilized notions of womanhood), this piece facilitates visual dialogue around the ways which Indigenous women and their bodies have been and continue to be regulated, restricted and constrained through colonial power structures.
+This piece is a dedication to all Indigenous women, girls and Two-Spirit kin whose bodies have been victimized by settler violence and is a response of refusal to the colonial domination of our bodies.
+Using the foundation of a waist corset (a western garment used as a colonial mechanism to reinforce settler distinctions between civilized versus uncivilized and binary notions of gender) this piece facilitates visual dialogue around the ways which Indigenous bodies have been and continue to be regulated, restricted, constrained and oppressed by colonial power structures.